jchirag195/Netflix-Gpt/README.md

 const app = initializeApp(firebaseConfig);

 export default app;

-Replace your-project-id, your-messaging-sender-id, and your-app-id with your actual Firebase configuration values.
+- Replace your-project-id, your-messaging-sender-id, and your-app-id with your actual Firebase configuration values.

-Start the Development Server:
+### Start the Development Server:
 Using npm:

-bash
-Copy
-Edit
 npm run dev

 Or using yarn:

-bash
-Copy
-Edit
 yarn dev

-The application will be running at http://localhost:3000 by default.
+- The application will be running at http://localhost:3000 by default.

-Building for Production
+### Building for Production

 To create a production build:

 Using npm:

-bash
-Copy
-Edit
 npm run build

+Or

-Or using yarn:
+using yarn:

-bash
-Copy
-Edit
 yarn build
 The optimized files will be in the dist directory.

-Deployment
+###Deployment

 GPTFLIX can be deployed using various platforms that support static sites, such as Vercel, Netlify, or Firebase Hosting.
 Ensure that your environment variables are correctly set up in your deployment platform.

-Acknowledgments
+### Acknowledgments

-React
+- React

-Tailwind CSS
+- Tailwind CSS

-The Movie Database (TMDB) API
+- The Movie Database (TMDB) API

-OpenRouter API
+- OpenRouter API

-Qwen API
+- Qwen API

-Firebase
+- Firebase